lsiver/pcontrol/README.md

 Based on the current implementation:

 - the process model is limited to a simple first-order-plus-deadtime style response
-- the simulation uses a fixed time step rather than a user-configurable solver step
 - saved tunings are plain text records, not a structured database
-- the UI assumes the control tab always uses the process values defined in the open-loop tab
 - the program focuses on visualization and manual experimentation rather than automatic tuning

 ## Summary